Pedro V of Portugal

-Dom Pedro V (Pedro de Alcântara Maria Fernando Miguel Rafael Gonzaga Xavier João António Leopoldo Vítor Francisco de Assis Júlio Amélio; 16 September 1837 – 11 November 1861), nicknamed "the Hopeful" (o Esperançoso), was King of Portugal from 1853 until his death in 1861.
+Dom Pedro V (Anglicized: Peter V, Pedro de Alcântara Maria Fernando Miguel Rafael Gonzaga Xavier João António Leopoldo Vítor Francisco de Assis Júlio Amélio; 16 September 1837 – 11 November 1861), nicknamed "the Hopeful" (o Esperançoso), was King of Portugal from 1853 until his death in 1861.

 Early life and reign

-Peter and his younger brother, Luís I of Portugal; William Barclay, 1843.
+Pedro as an infant with his mother, Queen Maria II, c.
+1840.

 As the eldest son of Queen Maria II and King Ferdinand II, Peter was a member of the House of Bragança.
 (Note: While remaining patrilineal dynasts of the duchy of Saxe-Coburg and Gotha according to pp. 88, 116 of the 1944 Almanach de Gotha, Title 1, Chapter 1, Article 5 of the 1838 Portuguese constitution declared, with respect to Ferdinand II of Portugal's issue by his first wife, that 'the Most Serene House of Braganza is the reigning house of Portugal and continues through the Person of the Lady Queen Maria II'.
 Thus their mutual descendants constitute the Coburg line of the House of Braganza") As heir apparent to the throne he was styled Prince Royal (Portuguese: Príncipe Real), and was also the 23rd Duke of Braganza (Duque de Bragança).

+Portrait painting of Pedro V of Portugal by António Joaquim de Santa Bárbara.

 Peter was a conscientious and hard-working monarch who, under the guidance of his father, sought radical modernisation of the Portuguese state and infrastructure.
 Under his reign, roads, telegraphs, and railways were constructed and improvements in public health advanced.
 His popularity increased when, during the cholera outbreak of 1853–1856, he visited hospitals handing out gifts and comforting the sick.

 Pedro V, along with his brothers Fernando and João and other royal family members, died of typhoid fever or cholera in 1861.

-Pedro V founded Associação Naval de Lisboa in April 30 of 1856.
-The oldest sports club in Portugal.
+Pedro V founded Associação Naval de Lisboa on April 30, 1856, the oldest sports club in Portugal.